darylturner/node-netconf/README.md

 # node-netconf
 Pure JavaScript NETCONF library for Node.js

-Managing the streams and events is taken care of by the module and exposes core functions via requests and callbacks.
+This module was created to abstract the events and streams away from handling a NETCONF session in Node.js.
+Event management, message IDs and associating requests with replies is taken care of by the module and exposes core functions via requests and callbacks.

+The core parts of the code focus on the transport and messaging layers.
+The operation layer is implemented as wrapper functions and can be easily expanded.

 Multiple endpoints are supported and multiple asynchronous non-blocking requests can be made to each client.